 All applicants are required to take a standardized test.
 For all Allied Health Programs, applicants will be taking the Assessment Technology Institute (ATI) The Essential Academic Skills (TEAS V) standardized exam.
 The TEAS V is a web-based exam that helps identify students with the best chance of success in the Allied Health field.
 The TEAS V is a multiple choice assessment of basic academic knowledge that covers Reading, Mathematics, Science and English language usage.

-The cost of the exam is $70.
+The cost of the exam is $81.
+The exam may only be taken once every 6 months.

 - Students must register prior to taking the exam.